ShanClayton/HoleInTheWall/README.md

 - Filter shops by county and city
 - Add Google maps
 - Add About Page
-- add pictures to edit page
+- Add pictures and navigationl link to edit and add pages